dimitri/pgcopydb/docs/tutorial.rst

 constraints, and the sequences values.

-The command :ref:`pgcopydb_compare_data` runs an SQL query that computes a checksum of the data on each Postgres instance (i.e. source and destination) for each table, and then only compares the checksums.
+The command :ref:`pgcopydb_compare_data` runs an SQL query that computes a checksum of the data on each Postgres instance (i.e. source and target) for each table, and then only compares the checksums.
 This is not a full comparison of the data set, and it shall produce a false positive for cases where the checksums are the same but the data is different.